dragon-dune/dragon-dune/dragon-dune.md

 ------------

 1. An event card is flipped over.
-2. Gold is placed on that location, unless the Wild Dragon marker is at that location.
-If the Wild Dragon marker is at that location, then no gold is placed this turn.
+2. Gold is placed on that location, unless the dragon marker is at that location.
+If the dragon marker is at that location, then no gold is placed this turn.
 3. If the event card is the same color as the games current Emperor, then the Red Dragon has attacked the previous event territory.
 All